From Loops to Pipelines: Designing Declarative Data Flows in JavaScript

 .reduce((sum, n) => sum + n, 0);

-This is easy to read and reason about.
+This is clear and easy to follow.

-When performance becomes important, logic can be combined:
+When performance matters, logic can be combined:

 const total = purchases.reduce((sum, p) => {